You can visit our website for programme information or obtain the programme leaflets at CityU SCOPE Learning Centres.

-Some programmes and modules have been included in the list of reimbursable courses for Continuing Education Fund (CEF) purposes.
-Programmes or modules prepared for students to claim for CEF are indicated by the CEF logo on the brochure as well as programme information on CityU SCOPE website.
+Some programmes and modules have been included in the list of Continuing Education Fund (CEF) reimbursable courses.
+Programmes or modules eligible for students to claim for CEF are indicated by the CEF logo on the brochure as well as programme information on CityU SCOPE website.
 Eligible applicants will be reimbursed 80% of the course fee (for the 1st HK$10,000 subsidy) and 60% of the course fee (for the 2nd HK$15,000 subsidy), subject to a maximum sum of HK$25,000, on successful completion of a reimbursable course which classes commence on or after 1 August 2022.
 Please note that you are not allowed to apply for both FASP and CEF for the same programme in the same academic year.

 Information of CEF reimbursement is also stiplated in Student Handbook.